Nick-S-2018/python-client-draft/docs/SearchApi.md

     api_response = api_instance.search(search_req)
     pprint(api_response)
-    #For detailed information on Bool queries see https://manual.manticoresearch.com/Searching/Filters#bool-query
 ```

 ### Example of how to build search requests using the alternative way with a single dictionary object